sudhar54n/bugmyshow/vulnerabilities.md

 1. Access debug endpoint for system info
 2. Use IDOR to enumerate all bookings
 3. Extract user emails and booking data
-4. Use XSS to steal session tokens
+4. Use stored XSS in reviews to steal session tokens

 ### Scenario 3: Remote Code Execution
 1. Register account with SSTI payload in username